VinodNaik01/shopping-website-using-servlet-and-jsp/README.md

   - Admins must log in with:
     - **Email**: `admin@gmail.com`
     - **Password**: `admin`

+- 🔐 **User Authentication**
+  - cheks user and password for authentication

 - 🛍️ **Product Browsing**
   - View all available products on the home page.